marcsello/webploy-server/README.md

 Unfinished deployments are cleaned up after a certain time if they have no activity (can be disabled in the config).
 Similarly old, finished deployments are deleted when new deployments are being finished, this too can be configured.

+Both finished and unfinished deployments can be deleted through the API.
+Deleting an un-finished deployment is considered "aborting" it.

 ## Configuration

 ### Config file